 With everything opened to the floor, they are still learning to work efficiently and smart while being able to foster trust and support from the public, and creating new products simultaneously.

 The founders also believe it is challenging for real exponential growth to happen for the company within Singapore, which has a niche and highly competitive luxury leather goods market.

 They are hoping to find a place in the online space — the founders believe that by being a feedback aware company, they will have an edge above their competitors.

 Currently, Kickstarter and online style forums have allowed them to take a step into the North American market, where they believe will propel their brand to the next level.

 “Internally we are targeting to reach $250,000 in funding by the end of our campaign run.”

-You can check out their Kickstarter campaign here.
+You can now check out their products on VP Label here: